Machine Teen: History 101001

 Adam and his friends are brought to a building where Adam's father is.
-Adam is taken away and strapped to a table, where Radcliffe tries to hack into Adam and take control of him; however, he cannot.
-Adam manages to escape from Radcliffe, along with his father and friends, by tricking them in to thinking he is under their control.
+Adam is taken away and strapped to a table, where Radcliffe unsuccessfully tries to hack into Adam and take control of him.
+Adam manages to escape from Radcliffe, along with his father and friends, by tricking them into thinking he is under their control.
 During the escape, Adam is nearly destroyed, and has to delay Radcliffe to let his father and friends escape.
-Dr. Aaronson escapes with Adam's computer core, which sets off a self-destruct sequence.
+Aaronson escapes with Adam's computer core, which sets off a self-destruct sequence.
 Adam explodes, and Radcliffe and Michaels are killed in the explosion.
-One year later Adam is rebuilt, enters a new high school, Edison High School, and starts a new life.
+One year later, Adam is rebuilt and begins attending Edison High School.

-The Initiative

-Adam was considered as a "potential recruit" for the Initiative program, according to Civil War: Battle Damage Report.

 Avengers Academy

 Machine Teen is part of the new class of students when the Avengers Academy moves to the former headquarters of the West Coast Avengers.
-Machine Teen later leaves the Avengers Academy, alongside Rocket Racer.
+Machine Teen later leaves the Avengers Academy alongside Rocket Racer.